 What a Hard Inquiry Is

-A hard inquiry on a credit report occurs when your credit is checked in connection with a loan application.
+A hard inquiry on a credit report occurs when your credit is checked in connection with an application for credit, such as a personal or business credit card.
 Sometimes hard inquiries occur when you apply for other services, such as utilities, television, or phone.
 Hard inquiries are used to review your entire credit history, versus the overview provided by a soft credit inquiry.

 A soft credit inquiry is usually done without your permission.
 You can expect soft inquiries for pre-approval processes when you check your own credit score, background checks, and getting an insurance policy.
 It’s important to note that the new credit score rules for 2019 include credit reporting for services such as phone and utilities so that you might see hard credit checks such as these more often than in the past.